-Before sewing the zipper, made sure your have the zipper foot attachment on your sewing machine.
+Place a zipper foot on your sewing machine.

-The zipper foot will allow you to sew close enough to the zipper teeth, however if you sew too close it will be hard to get the zipper to close once sewn into place.
-Allowing an 1/8″ space should avoid this issue.
+However if you stitch too close it will be hard to get the zipper to close once sewn into place.

-NOTE: To stitch the opposite side of the zipper, begin by sewing from the bottom of the zipper to the top.
-This way you can avoid changing the zipper foot which will save a lot of time, especially if you’re sewing multiple at a time.
+TIP: To stitch the opposite side of the zipper, begin by sewing from the bottom of the zipper to the top.
+This way you can avoid changing the zipper foot which will save a lot of time, especially if you’re sewing multiple pillow covers at a time.

-Once the zipper has been sewn into place, zip it mostly closed, allowing a couple inch opening.
+Once the zipper has been sewn into place, zip it until there is a 2-3 inch opening.

 Pin the pillow cover together with a pin in each corner and one along each edge.

 Along the edge with the zipper, place a pin at the top of the zipper where the teeth begin, and another at the bottom of the zipper.

 Align the edge of pillow cover fabric at the 1/2″ mark on the machine.

 Begin stitching the pillow cover at the top edge of the zipper.

 Stitch a straight line to each corner leaving 1/2″ fabric from the end.